-In addition to your HOOPP lifetime pension, you may also receive Canada Pension Plan (CPP) retirement benefits and qualify for Old Age Security (OAS) and Guaranteed Income Supplement (GIS).
+In addition to your HOOPP lifetime pension, you'll also receive Canada Pension Plan (CPP) retirement benefits and depending on your income, Old Age Security (OAS).
 Together, these can help form a significant portion of your retirement income.

 What you need to know about CPP